AIarunce/AdventOfCodeBI/README.md

 # AdventOfCodeBI
-Repo to gather ADventofCode for BI team
+Repo to gather AdventofCode for BI team